 The Strawberry

-On the corner of Strawberry Place, directly opposite St. James' Park is Newcastle's football pub, The Strawberry.
-On the outside wall, hangs a logo that you may be familiar with from the legendary Newcastle shirts in the 90s.
+On the corner of Strawberry Place, directly opposite St. James' Park is The Strawberry, a proper Newcastle United football pub, On the outside wall, hangs a logo that you may be familiar with from the legendary Newcastle shirts in the 90s.
 It's the big logo of Newcastle Brown Ale, one of the city's best-known exports and one of the most popular beers in Britain.
-As far as we're concerned, there's no better place to try this local specialty, in a brown pub full of real Geordies.
-The bond with Newcastle United is of course strong, judging by the shirts, photos and paintings of players on the walls.
+As far as we're concerned, there's no better place to try this local speciality, than in a brown pub full of real Geordies.
+The connection with Newcastle United is strong, judging by the shirts, photos and paintings of players on the walls.

 MH17: The Alder Sweeney Memorial Garden

-A monument at St. James' Park, in memory of an air disaster that at first sight, is far from Newcastle United.
-But nothing could be further from the truth: The MH17 disaster also had an impact at Newcastle.
+A monument at St. James' Park, in memory of an air disaster that, at first sight, is far from Newcastle United.
+But nothing could be further from the truth: The MH17 disaster also had an impact on Newcastle.

-On board the flight were loyal Newcastle United fans John Alder and Liam Sweeney, en route to their club's pre-season friendly in New Zealand.
-They died on the plane.
-Just weeks after the disaster, Newcastle manager Alan Pardew and captain Fabrizio Coloccini made an appearance at Sweeney's funeral.
-Just in front of the Milburn Stand, the Alder Sweeney Memorial Garden was erected, a memorial to the pair killed and deceased Newcastle supporters in general.
+Newcastle United's loyal fans John Alder and Liam Sweeney were on board of the plane, on their way to the club's pre-season friendly in New Zealand.
+They sadly passed away.
+Weeks after the disaster, Newcastle manager Alan Pardew and captain Fabrizio Coloccini made an appearance at Sweeney's funeral.
+In front of the Milburn Stand, the Alder Sweeney Memorial Garden was unveiled, a memorial to the pair but also to Newcastle United supporters that have passed away in general.

 Football shop The Back Page

-In St. Andrew's Street, not far from the stadium, at No. 56 is The Back Page, a football shop that we fell in love with instantly.
-They sell football books and basically everything that has to do with football, from mugs and alarm clocks to hats and shirts from numerous clubs.
+In St. Andrew's Street, not far from the stadium, at No. 56 is The Back Page, a football shop that we instantly fell in love with.
+They sell anything that has to do with football, from books to mugs, alarm clocks, hats and shirts from numerous football clubs.

 Newcastle United City Centre Mural

 A few years ago, a beautiful tribute to the club's glory days was created in the middle of the city.
-On Northumberland Street, one of the city's busiest shopping streets, turn right into Northumberland Place and you'll find a 15-metre mural depicting many of Newcastle's famous players from the 1990s.
+When you're on Northumberland Street, one of the city's busiest shopping streets, turn right into Northumberland Place and you'll find a 15-metre mural of Newcastle's famous players from the 1990s.
 In addition to the inevitabilities of Sir Bobby Robson and Alan Shearer, you will also see David Ginola, Kevin Keegan and a cheering Faustino Asprilla.

 Tickets

 The size of St. James' Park makes it relatively easy to get tickets to Newcastle United home games.
-You can buy tickets via the official site of the club.
+You can buy tickets via the club's official website.

 How to get there